drscotthawley/vicregaddon/README.md

 > *"vicreg add-on" (can be jokingly pronounced like "Armageddon" for those so inclined)*

-A lightweight and modular parallel PyTorch implementation of VICReg (intended for audio)
+A lightweight and modular parallel PyTorch implementation of [VICReg](https://github.com/facebookresearch/vicreg).

+(I intend this for audio, but could be used for other things)

 ## Usage:
 ```